Glossary Unit Economics

 Unit Economics

-Breaking costs and revenues down into individual units is a powerful way of analyzing the performance of a business.
-Unit economics are calculated to see if the cost of producing and selling each unit outweighs the revenue received from it, allowing businesses to track their progress over time.
+Breaking costs and revenues down into individual units is a powerful way to analyze a business’s performance.
+Unit economics are calculated to determine whether the cost of producing and selling each unit exceeds the revenue generated.

 What is Unit Economics?

-In short, unit economics answers a vital question: Can the business profit more from each customer than it costs to acquire them?
+Understanding unit economics answers a critical question: Does each customer or unit generate more revenue than it costs to acquire and serve them?

 Synonyms